 Right.
 I wanted to post about Picnic Urban Food Park after my first visit there three weeks ago.
 But then I got occupied with all my gaming posts about Persona 5 and Uncharted 4.
 During the process of which, I also accidentally deleted the pictures I took of the place. (!!)

 Decided to get down to it, and began by revisiting the place.
-For those who are unfamiliar, Picnic is a relatively new themed food hall located at Wisma Atria third floor.
-Tucked away on one side of the mall, it’s quite a large established with different sitting areas, all of which are decorated in an urban park style.
-The main attraction here is the variety of stalls and food trucks selling both local and international dishes.
+For those who are unfamiliar, Picnic Urban Food Park is a relatively new themed food hall located on the third floor of Wisma Atria.
+Tucked away in a corner, it’s also quite a large establishment with different sitting areas, all of which are themed to resemble an urban city park.

-Before I get to the food, let me say that I fell in love with the place the moment I saw it.
-I’m a huge sucker for anything themed, be it themed parks, themed restaurants or themed malls.
+Before I get to the food, let me say that I fell in love with the place the first time I saw it.
+I’m a huge sucker for anything themed, be it themed parks, themed restaurants, or themed malls.
 This stems from my love for video games and fantasy fiction, and I simply love that feeling of being teleported to somewhere, something else by the simple act of stepping through a doorway.

 Picnic Self-Ordering Panels

 Overall, the dining crowd is larger, most probably because of Omakase, which was once hailed as the best burger in Singapore.
-Regarding the panels, I guess the self-ordering system might have been a tad too troublesome to manage, in spite of the manpower savings it brings.
-I personally don’t mind them, I find them fun to use.
-But I do know of people who firmly believe their orders at a restaurant or café should be taken by a human, not a gadget.
+Going back to the panels, I guess the self-ordering system might have been a tad too troublesome to manage, in spite of the manpower savings it brings.
+I personally don’t mind them, I find them fun to use, but I do know of people who firmly believe their orders at a restaurant or café should be taken by a human, not a gadget.
 I guess most of the food hall’s diners are in this category.